What we will cover

 - Repeat steps 1-5

-Following this process alone will put you ahead of a large chunk of the competition but there’s much more to SEO.
-Our next article in this series focuses on ‘technical SEO’ which is all the things that you can do ‘beneath the hood’ of your website to improve user experience and give Google the confidence that your website won’t let visitors down.
+Following this process alone will put you ahead of a large chunk of the competition but there’s much more to SEO. next we focus on technical SEO, which is all the things that you can do ‘beneath the hood’ of your website to improve user experience and give Google the confidence that your website won’t let visitors down.

 In part three we look at authority, search engines are trying to give important websites the platform they deserve.
 So we look at how it measures a pages popularity.